 On the Instances page, click the ID of the CEN instance that you want to manage.

-On the Intra-region Connections tab, click the ID of the attachment that you want to manage.
+On the Intra-region Connections tab, click the ID of the connection that you want to manage.

-In the Attachment Details panel, find the Basic Information section and click Modify next to Associated Route Table.
+In the Attachment Details panel, find the Basic Information section, click Modify next to Associated Route Table.

-In the Modify Route Table dialog box, select a route table and click OK.
+In the Modify Route Table dialog box, select a router route table and click OK.

-CreateTransitRouterVpnAttachment: attaches an IPsec-VPN connection to a transit router.
+CreateTransitRouterVpnAttachment: Attach an IPsec-VPN connection to a transit router.

-UpdateTransitRouterVpnAttachmentAttribute: modifies the configuration of the attachment between a transit router and an IPsec-VPN connection.
+UpdateTransitRouterVpnAttachmentAttribute: Modify the configuration between a transit router and an IPsec-VPN connection.